Bang Yong-guk: 2012–2018: B.A.P

-2018–present: Solo career, enlistment
+2018–2020: Solo career, enlistment

 Following his departure from TS Entertainment, Bang released the MV for single "Hikikomori", a study of his own anxiety and fears facing both the stage and the world itself, with the title taken from the Japanese slang for 'shut-ins' that refuse to go outside due to various stressors.

 On February 26, 2019, Bang released "A Short Film About Bang Yongguk]", featuring pre-release track "Journey" to announce his upcoming self-titled solo album.
 The 13-track album, Bangyongguk, was released March 15, 2019, with lead track "Ya".
 A MV was filmed for "Ya", but Bang later posted that he had made the decision to "indefinitely postpone" the release due to various factors.
 Other tracks on "BANG YONGGUK" include re-masters of "AM 4:44" and "Portrait", as well as "Xie Xie" and a remixed version featuring Sway D, Liquor, and rapper LE of girl group EXID.

 On June 24, 2019, Bang released photo essay book "The Best Is Yet to Come", a best seller on Korean charts.

 Following up, he released single "Orange Drive" as a gift and message to fans prior to his mandatory enlistment period of 2 years.

 Bang enlisted in the Korean military as a public service officer on August 1, 2019.

 On September 2, 2019, Bang announced through Consent that "Something to Talk About", a documentary he had directed in conjunction with producer Kim Jinbeom, had been selected for screening at the 2019 DMZ International Film Festival.
 "Something to Talk About" was also nominated under the DMZ Open Cinema category.
 Covering Bang's experiences as a member of B.A.P as well as his creative process when recording "BANGYONGGUK" and featuring interviews with friends and family, "Something to Talk About" is the first documentary to be produced by an idol.

+2021: CONSENT establishment, "Race"

 He officially completed his military service on May 18, 2021.

 On September 16, 2021, Bang established his one-man agency Consent.

 On November 23, 2021, Bang released the new single "Race".
 It was his first comeback under his own one-man agency.

+2022-2024: 2, new agency, "Green", The Colors of Love, 3

 On March 2, 2022, Bang released his first EP, 2 and its lead single "Up".

-On April 10, 2023, YY Entertainment confirmed that Bang will release a new mini album on May 2.
+On March 30, 2023, he signed a contract with YY Entertainment.
+On April 10, Bang will release a new mini album on May 2.
 On April 12, he announced his comeback with his first (labeled as second) mini album The Colors of Love, set to be released on May 2.
 A pre-release single, "Green", was released on April 17.

 On February 26, 2024, YY Entertainment announced the EP 3, to be released on March 31.